Surveyor 2: Aftermath

 Lunar exploration continued to be challenging.
 The next Soviet mission, Cosmos 111, was launched on March 1, 1966, but failed to reach a proper lunar trajectory, re-entering Earth's atmosphere two days later.
-Surveyor 3 soft-landed on April 20, 1967 at the Mare Cognitum portion of the Oceanus Procellarum.
+Surveyor 3 soft-landed on April 20, 1967, at the Mare Cognitum portion of the Oceanus Procellarum.
 It transmitted a total of 6,315 television images to the Earth.

 There were seven Surveyor missions; five were successful.
 Surveyors 2 and 4 failed.
 Each consisted of a single uncrewed spacecraft designed and built by Hughes Aircraft Company.
 The precise location of the Surveyor 2 crash site is unknown.

-Centaur booster
+Centaur upper stage

-The Centaur rocket used to launch Surveyor continued on its original trajectory past the Moon, placing it into a solar orbit similar to that of the Earth.
-The booster was untracked from that point forward.
+The Centaur upper stage of the rocket used to launch Surveyor continued on its original trajectory past the Moon, placing it into a solar orbit similar to that of the Earth.
+The Centaur was untracked from that point forward.
 In August 2020, NASA announced the sighting of an object in a solar orbit which could shortly make a close pass with the Earth.
 On September 23, 2020, NASA announced that this was likely the lost Centaur booster, and likely to be re-captured into Earth orbit.
-This would be the second time that a booster has done so, after the upper stage of a Saturn V rocket from the Apollo 12 launch re-entered Earth orbit in 2002.
-In December 2020, NASA confirmed that it was the lost Centaur booster.
+This would be the second time that a rocket upper stage has done so, after the upper stage of a Saturn V rocket from the Apollo 12 launch re-entered Earth orbit in 2002.
+In December 2020, NASA confirmed that it was the lost Centaur stage.